stennety/mywebsite/README.md

 ## Github Pages & Jekyll-Now
-This blog is hosted on Github Pages, based on a fork of [Jekyll-now](https://github.com/barryclark/jekyll-now)
+This blog is hosted on Github Pages, based on a fork of [Jekyll-now](https://github.com/barryclark/jekyll-now).

+Copyright for the Jekyll theme belongs to the original author(s).

+## Copyright for Content
+All content within this site, including but not limited to blog posts and images, is copyrighted by Charles Dupont unless otherwise noted and may not be used without permission.

 ## Credits
 (Copied in full from source project)